apache/incubator-datalab/USER_GUIDE.md

 </p>

 Notebook/Standalone Apache Spark cluster is started/stopped automatically after scheduler setting.
-Please also note that if notebook is configured to be stopped, all running computational resources assosiated with are stopped (for Standalone Apache Spark cluster) or terminated (for data engine serice) with notebook.
+Please also note that if notebook is configured to be stopped, running computational resource assosiated with is stopped (for Standalone Apache Spark cluster) or terminated (for data engine serice) with notebook.

 After login user is notified  that corresponding resources are about to be stopped/terminated in some time.